TheDrawingCoder-Gamer/hxfabric-glue/README.md

 ```
 Other parameters are outputted as if they were normally printed; Most should work however not everything is tested.

 Functions must have explicit typing; These are automatically converted to java types and imports, which are required for it to work.
 Not everything is tested so some issues may occur.
+They also must be public and static; when overwriting a static function you must add an `@:static` meta.
+Otherwise it assumes you are overwriting a non static function.

 With the haxe fabric template everything is automatically handled; all that's needed is to install the haxelib.